 - First, we still needed a way to share the data

-- Then, it takes forever to install the app for each user.
+- Then, it took forever to install the app for each user.
 Such a waste of time!

-- And, to maintain the app, build new features and deploy updates, it’s just hell.
+- Finally, to maintain the app and deploy updates, it was hell!

 But we had no choice.

 No skills, and no help from the IT department.

 Today, I know there exists a wayyy better solution.

 The “smart” method